vusalasalimovaa/vusalasalimovaa/README.md

     ambitions() {
         return [
-            'Learn Algorith and Data Structure and also Javascript', 'Create your own website',
+            'Learn Algorithm and Data Structure and also Javascript', 'Create your own website',
             // Assume 10 more awesome ambitions here ;)
         ];